We Follow People Who Are Braver Than We Are

 • and steward your value with honesty and clarity.

-Because many people do not primarily lack:
+Because many people do not primarily lack talent, intelligence, expertise, or capability...

-They lack courageous self-expression.
+they lack courageous self-expression.

 And I understand that journey from the inside out.